-- Total LEIs marked as duplicate: total number of LEI records of the LEI Issuer with a RegistrationStatus of DUPLICATE. - Duplicate percentage of managed LEIs: total number of LEI records of the LEI Issuer with a RegistrationStatus of DUPLICATE / Total LEI records of LEI Issuer.
+- Total LEIs marked as duplicate: total number of LEI records in the Global LEI Index with a RegistrationStatus of DUPLICATE. - Duplicate percentage of total LEI records: total number of LEI records in the Global LEI Index with a RegistrationStatus of DUPLICATE / Total LEI records in the Global LEI Index. - LEIs marked as duplicate this month: total number of LEI records, whose RegistrationStatus was set to DUPLICATE during the report month.

-Duplicates Values

-Total LEIs marked as duplicate 14 (N/A)

-Duplicate percentage of managed LEIs < 1 % (N/A)
+Duplicates Values Total LEIs marked as duplicate 2,250 (N/A) Duplicate percentage of total LEI records < 1 % (N/A) LEIs marked as duplicate this month 109 (N/A)

-Figure 14 Duplicates info, with percentage assignment.
+Figure 13 Duplicates info, with percentage assignment.

-4.4.
+4.2.
 Challenges

-The 'Challenges' table shows a tabular representation of the statistics related to the challenges received by the LEI Issuer via GLEIF's central Challenge facility.
+The 'Challenges' table shows a tabular representation of the statistics related to the challenges received by GLEIF's central Challenge facility.

-This table shows the following measurements.
 Note that any particular LEI could be transferred by the end of the assessment, this would not be taken into account in this section:

-- Challenges this month: The challenges that were assigned to the LEI Issuer based on an LEI that was challenged. - Duplicates found this month: Challenges that, after assessment by the LEI Issuer, resulted in an Exclusivity/Uniqueness violation via the challenge facility. - Updates to entity information this month: Challenges that after assessment by the LEI Issuer, resulted in an update to the entity information for a particular LEI, via the challenge facility.
+- Challenges this month: The challenges that were received by GLEIF during the assessment period. - Duplicates found this month: Challenges that, after assessment by the LEI Issuer involved (only 1 per challenge), resulted in an Exclusivity/Uniqueness violation via the challenge facility. - Updates to entity information this month: Challenges that after assessment by the LEI Issuer involved, resulted in an update to the entity information for a particular LEI, via the challenge facility.

-The tabular representation of the LEI Issuer Challenges, with respective percentage assignments, looks as follows:
+The tabular representation of the Challenges, with respective percentage assignments, looks as follows:

 Challenges Values

-Challenges this month 903 (> 100 %)
+Challenges this month 113 (-43.50 %)

-Duplicates found this month 63 (> 100 %)
+Duplicates found this month 147 (-23.83 %)

-Updates to entity information this month 96 (N/A)
+Updates to entity information this month 128 (-20.00 %)

-Figure 15 LEI Issuer Challenges with trend arrow assignments..
+Figure 14 LEI Issuer Challenges with percentage assignments.